TEAC 7002 Addressing Diversity in Mathematics Teaching and Learning

 Coordinator Peter Mcdonald Opens in new window

-Description In this unit students will apply their knowledge of curriculum and pedagogy to address diversity within the primary mathematics classroom.
+Description In this subject students will apply their knowledge of curriculum and pedagogy to address diversity within the primary mathematics classroom.
 Students will explore strategies to address a broad range of learning needs incorporating gifted and talented students, students from diverse cultural backgrounds including Aboriginal students and students with additional needs including dyscalculia.
 Other issues such as gender and mathematics for English as an Additional Language Learners (EALD) will be investigated.

 Discipline Teacher Education: Primary